JoanaBLate/goodbye-html/README.md

 -----------------------------------------

-With GoodbyeHtml you may easily create a full HTML page (or part(s) of it).
+With GoodbyeHtml you may easily create a full HTML page (or part(s) of it), using only one canvas.

 A great advantage of this approach is that the final result is 100% under your control on any browser and device.

+This system has good performance and consumes little memory.

 The library is very careful about avoiding developer mistakes and about clearly messaging the mistakes.